danielbodnar/awesome-stars/README.md

 - [marktext/marktext](https://github.com/marktext/marktext) - 📝A simple and elegant markdown editor, available for Linux, macOS and Windows.
 - [noraj/OSCP-Exam-Report-Template-Markdown](https://github.com/noraj/OSCP-Exam-Report-Template-Markdown) - :orange_book: Markdown Templates for Offensive Security OSCP, OSWE, OSCE, OSEE, OSWP exam report

+## learn

+- [lostdesign/webgems](https://github.com/lostdesign/webgems) - A curated list of resources for devs and designers.
+Join me on devcord.com if you are up for a chit chat :)
+- [Slackadays/Clipboard](https://github.com/Slackadays/Clipboard) - 😎🏖️🐬 Your new, 𝙧𝙞𝙙𝙤𝙣𝙠𝙪𝙡𝙞𝙘𝙞𝙤𝙪𝙨𝙡𝙮 smart clipboard manager
+- [AkashSingh3031/The-Complete-FAANG-Preparation](https://github.com/AkashSingh3031/The-Complete-FAANG-Preparation) - This repository contains all the DSA (Data-Structures, Algorithms, 450 DSA by Love Babbar Bhaiya, FAANG Questions), Technical Subjects (OS + DBMS + SQL + CN + OOPs) Theory+Questions, FAANG Interview q
+- [farhanashrafdev/90DaysOfCyberSecurity](https://github.com/farhanashrafdev/90DaysOfCyberSecurity) - This repository contains a 90-day cybersecurity study plan, along with resources and materials for learning various cybersecurity concepts and technologies.
+The plan is organized into daily tasks, cov
+- [mhinz/vim-galore](https://github.com/mhinz/vim-galore) - :mortar_board: All things Vim!
+- [subhamBharadwaz/scribbly](https://github.com/subhamBharadwaz/scribbly) - Scribbly is a web application built with Next.js and Prisma that allows users to create and manage their digital journal.
+With a user-friendly interface powered by Radix UI and Shadcn/UI components, S
+- [yoda-pa/yoda](https://github.com/yoda-pa/yoda) - Wise and powerful personal assistant, available in your nearest terminal
+- [kerneltlv/kernel-hacking](https://github.com/kerneltlv/kernel-hacking) - An environment and set of utilities aimed at making kernel hacking simple and accessible
+- [EbTech/rust-algorithms](https://github.com/EbTech/rust-algorithms) - Common data structures and algorithms in Rust
+- [ctjhoa/rust-learning](https://github.com/ctjhoa/rust-learning) - A bunch of links to blog posts, articles, videos, etc for learning Rust

 ## learn-to-code

 - [kanaka/mal](https://github.com/kanaka/mal) - mal - Make a Lisp